shashwat4868/Data-Leakage-Detection/README.md

   * Chrome/Safari/Firefox

 ### Steps to Run the Project:
-1. Clone the Repo to your system and unzip
+1. Clone the Repo to your System
 2. Enable XAMPP Server
 3. Create a database named "data_leakage"
 4. Run the project on any browser.